 Probably one of the biggest reasons why dog handlers sometimes have difficulties understanding the judging is that they look too much at speed instead of the emotional state in the exercises.

 There can be a dog who heels beautifully tail up, in a correct position and with a perfect eye contact.
 But in every basic position it has difficulties to sit calmly.
 It may then drool, whine or put his ears back.
 It may sit, down and stand very fast but look around and stay unfocused, insecure or nervous when the handler walks away or returns.
 It may run fast in recall, but feel uncomfortable when it has to wait 3 seconds for permission to finish the exercise.

 How many points the dog loses for these mistakes depends on the level of nervousness or insecurity.
 If the dog moves once his ear or glances away in the waiting phase, it doesn’t mean the dog is stressed.
 If the dog is self confident and focused before and after the situation, it’s just a beauty mistake and no points should be taken.
 The performances should be judged realistically and the dog’s emotions should be evaluated as holistically and objectively as possible.

 The dog should stay all the time on the right side of the Russell’s model in the competition obedience.
 Mostly on the upper side of it, feeling enthusiastic and inspired.
-In some exercises such as long down, the dog can go more on the lower arousal level.
-Then the dog feels satisfied and relaxed when staying on the pleasant side of Russell’s diagram.
+If the arousal level drops too low, the dog isn’t energetic enough to perform well.
+In exercises such as long down where the power isn’t needed, the dog can naturally be more relaxed.

 If you want to learn more about dog’s emotions and how to affect on your dog’s emotional state, watch our Flow lecture here.